tenzir/tenzir/web/docs/connectors/tcp.md

 ## Description

-The `tcp` loader establishes a TCP or TLS connection and reads bytes from it.
+The `tcp` connector supports TCP or TLS connections.
+The loader reads blocks of bytes from the socket, and the saver writes them to the socket.

-It can either connect to a remote endpoint, or listen on a given address and wait for incoming connections.
+The loader defaults to creating a socket in listening mode.
+Use `--connect` if the loader should initiate the connection instead.
+The saver defaults to creating a socket in connect mode.
+Use `--listen` if the saver should instead listen on a socket.

+When you have a socket in listening mode, use `0.0.0.0` to accept connections on all interfaces.
+Both saver and loader also have a `--listen-once` option that will stop the pipeline after the first connection terminated.
+The [`nics`](../operators/nics.md) operator lists all all available interfaces.

 ### `<endpoint>`